bhagyas/alfresco-visualization-tools/README.md

 Introduction
 ------------

-Alfresco Visualization Tools provides a platform to bring content visualization to Alfresco.
+Alfresco Visualization Tools (AVT) provides a platform to bring content visualization to Alfresco.

 It also includes dashlets to view and visualize content within Alfresco repositories using D3.js and Simile Project.